cedrickchee/YDKGo/content/docs/testing/benchmarks/_index.md

 functions like below.
 The goal is to know what perform better and what allocate more or less between `Sprint` and `Sprintf`.

-Our guess is that `Sprint` is gonna be better because it doesn't have any overhead doing the formatting.
+Our guess is that `Sprint` will be better because it doesn't have any overhead doing the formatting.
 However, this is not true.
 Remember we have to optimize for correctness so we don't want to guess.